gaycookie/Cross-Chat/README.md

 **Cross Chat** is a Spigot plugin that will make cross-chatting between Discord and Minecraft servers simple and easy.
 The plugin is written using Java and Maven, and is free and easy to use.
-The plugin is still under development, so a lot of features are still in progess.
+The plugin is still under development, so a lot of features are still in progress.

 ## Commands